Revolution (1968 film): Content

-The film follows "Today" Louise Malone, a middle class runaway originally from Arizona, as she settles in Haight-Ashbury.
-The film opens with scenes of the June 21 Summer Solstice Love-In which kicked off the summer of 1967, then follows Today around the district as she panhandles for spare change, dances at the Fillmore and Avalon ballrooms, sells underground papers to passersby, takes LSD with friends, and hangs out at Golden Gate Park.
+The film follows Louise "Today" Malone, a middle class runaway originally from Arizona, as she settles in Haight-Ashbury.
+The film opens with scenes of the June 21, 1967 Summer Solstice Celebration in Golden Gate Park, San Francisco, then follows Today around the district as she panhandles for spare change, dances at the Fillmore and Avalon ballrooms, sells underground papers to passersby, takes LSD with friends, and hangs out at Golden Gate Park.
 Along the way many street hippies are interviewed along with psychiatrists, policemen, and doctors who had a more cautious take on the phenomenon, with much debate on the safety of taking LSD.
 Additional scenes looking at revolutionaries, street theater, nudist dance (with added music and psychedelic lighting) and the Hare Krishna movement are also included.
 O’Connell described his documentary as “a tour covering almost the entire canvas of the hippies’ art, blasting music, drugs, dance, philosophy and sex life".

 Although most interviewees are not named some of them have been identified, such as geneticist Kurt Hirschhorn, police chief Frank Jordan, pastor Cecil Williams and journalist Herb Caen.
-Actress and author Daria Halprin appears in the film as herself along with Ronnie Davis, the founder of the San Francisco Mime Troupe.
+Actress and author Daria Halprin appears in the film as herself along with Ronnie Davis, a founder of the San Francisco Mime Troupe.
 Also appearing in the film (though not on the soundtrack album) are the Ace of Cups, Country Joe and the Fish, and Dan Hicks.

 Release and reception

-Revolution was to have been premiered in May at the 1968 Cannes Film Festival, but the festival was canceled before it could be shown due to political unrest in France.
+Revolution was to have been premiered in May at the 1968 Cannes Film Festival, but the festival was officially cancelled before it could be shown due to the ongoing turmoil of May 1968 in France.
 The first screening was on June 5 in St. Louis, which was followed by a wide release in New York and Los Angeles that August.
 Soon after, the National Catholic Office of Motion Pictures condemned the film for its depictions of "free love" and extensive nudity.
 Box office receipts were disappointing (a dispute with union projectionists in NYC didn't help) and while reviews were generally positive, The New York Times noted sadly that the utopianism depicted in the film had dissipated over the past year since it had been filmed.
 Similarly, DA Latimer of East Village Other opined that while "it's fun, it's pleasant, it's a gas...it's all about love, and love is last summer's bag; Summer '68 is the summer of the Molotov cocktail, of rifle bullets shattering patrol car windows, shotgun pellets in cops' backs.
 This Revolution flick is another revolution entirely: it's last year's revolution, one that swiftly and silently vanished away, quite away, from losing patience with itself".
 Because of initially poor box office, UA tried to market Revolution as an exploitation film with ads claiming to expose "weird rites of the hippies, how they live, love and die in their wild, wild world!"